iyifr/wiredtiger-zig/README.md

 ## Wiredtiger-Zig

-An experimental Zig wrapper for the WiredTiger database library.
+An experimental KV store written in Zig using the WiredTiger storage engine.

+(Experimental, in progress)

 ### Usage

+Disclaimer: This is not the current state of the code, just a potential API design.

 ```zig
 const wtdb = @import("wtdb");